This tasty mushroom Alfredo recipe is an easy 15-minute dinner idea with an irresistibly creamy and smooth sauce and sautéed mushrooms.

 Parmesan cheese

-Grated parmesan (Grana Padano or Parmigiano Reggiano) or vegan parmesan.
+Grated parmesan (Grana Padano or Parmigiano Reggiano).

 Garlic